How to Prepare Your Van for Storage: A Guide to Placing your van into Storage Mode, Draining Water Tanks and Venting Fridges

 Ventilation

-Proper ventilation is crucial to prevent mold and other problems from building up in your van during storage.
+Proper ventilation is crucial to prevent mould and other problems from building up in your van during storage.
 Open windows and hatches to the vent position, making sure the catchers have a multi-position lock to allow the window to remain open while still locked for security.
 Also, consider opening up the roof vents in the main dinette area and the ensuite area by turning the crank handle.
 The more ventilation you can provide, the better.

 In conclusion, properly preparing your van for storage is essential to ensure it remains in good condition and is ready to hit the road when you need it.
 Follow the tips and recommendations outlined in this article, and consult your owner's manual or a professional for any specific instructions or guidance.